byu-cs324/byu-cs324/03-hw-fork-exec/README.md

     ```

-# Part 1: `exec()` Overview

-Open `exec.c`, and look at what it does.
-Then answer the following questions.
-Note that you will be _testing_ the behavior of `exec.c` in Part 2, so you
-might want to revisit these questions after you go through that part.

- 1. *Briefly describe the behavior of `exec.c`.*

- 2. *At what point will the final `printf()` statement get executed?*

-# Part 2: `exec()` Experimentation

-In the next steps, you will be using the `ps` command to examine how a process
-associated with the `exec` program changes over time.
-Because of this, you will
-want to read all of problems 3 through 6 before you start.

- 3. In the left ("command execution") pane of your tmux window, run the `exec`
-    program, passing `/bin/cat` as the first command-line argument. *Show your
-    terminal commands and the output.*

- 4. In the right ("system analysis") pane of your tmux window, run the `ps`
-    command, first during the initial 30-second `sleep()` call, then again after
-    the first 30 seconds is over, but before the end of the program.

-    Use the `-p` and `-o` options when you run `ps` so that, respectively:

-    - only the process with the PID output by `exec` is shown
-    - the `ps` output is formatted to have the following fields:
-      - `user`: the username of the user running the process
-      - `pid`: the process ID of the process
-      - `ppid`: the process ID of the parent process
-      - `state`: the state of the process, e.g., "Running", "Sleep", "Zombie"
-      - `ucmd`: the command executed

-    Use the man page for `ps` for more on how to use these options.

-    *Show your terminal commands and the output.*

- 5. *Which fields (if any) have changed in the output of the two ps commands?
-    Briefly explain.*

-    (You can use `ctrl`+`d` to signal end of file (EOF), so the program will
-    run to completion)

- 6. Run the `exec` program again, but this time using a non-existent program
-    (e.g., `/does-not-exist`) as an argument.  *Show the output, and briefly
-    explain what happened.*

-Now would be a good time to review questions 1 and 2, both to confirm or update
-your answers and to check your understanding.

-# Part 3: `fork()` Overview
+# Part 1: `fork()` Overview

 Open `fork.c`, and look at what it does.
 Then answer the following questions.
-Note that you will be _testing_ the behavior of `fork.c` in Part 4, so you will
+Note that you will be _testing_ the behavior of `fork.c` in Part 2, so you will
 want to consider these questions as you go through that part.

- 7. *Briefly describe its behavior.*
+ 1. *Briefly describe its behavior.*

- 8. *Which sections (i.e., of "A", "B", "C", and "D") are run by the parent
+ 2. *Which sections (i.e., of "A", "B", "C", and "D") are run by the parent
     process?*

- 9. *Which sections (i.e., of "A", "B", "C", and "D") are run by the child
+ 3. *Which sections (i.e., of "A", "B", "C", and "D") are run by the child
     process?*

-# Part 4: `fork()` Experimentation
+# Part 2: `fork()` Experimentation

 In the next few steps, you will be using the `ps` command to examine how the
 process(es) associated with the `fork` program change over time.
 Because of
 this, you will want to read all of problems 10 through 17 before you start.

- 10. In the left pane of your tmux window, run the `fork` program.
+ 4. In the left pane of your tmux window, run the `fork` program.
 In the
     right pane, run the `ps` command _twice_, according to the following
     timing:
     - during the 30 seconds of sleep immediately following the printing of
       "Section B" and "Section C".
     - after "Section B done sleeping" is printed.

     Use the `-p`, `-o`, and `--forest` options when you run `ps` so that,
     respectively:

     - only the processes with the PIDs output by `fork` are shown
     - the `ps` output is formatted to have the following fields:
       - `user`: the username of the user running the process
       - `pid`: the process ID of the process
       - `ppid`: the process ID of the parent process
       - `state`: the state of the process, e.g., "Running", "Sleep", "Zombie"
       - `ucmd`: the command executed
     - the process ancestry is illustrated

     Use the man page for `ps` for more on how to use these options.

     *Show the two `ps` commands you used, each followed by its respective
     output.*

- 11. *What is different between the output of the two `ps` commands?
+ 5. *What is different between the output of the two `ps` commands?
 Briefly
     explain.*

- 12. If you were to run the `fork` and `ps` commands from question 10 again at
+ 6. If you were to run the `fork` and `ps` commands from question 4 again at
     the same times as you did before, *what special line of code could you add
     to `fork.c` to eliminate the process with state "Z" from the output of the
     second `ps` command?*

- 13. Referring to the previous question, *where would this line most
+ 7. Referring to the previous question, *where would this line most
     appropriately go?*  Remember, you want the output of the _first_ `ps`
     command to look the same as it did before; only the output of the second
     `ps` command should be different.

- 14. Add the line of code referenced in question 12 to the location referenced
+ 8. Add the line of code referenced in question 6 to the location referenced
-     in question 13.
+    in question 7.
 Then call `make` to re-compiled `fork.c`.
 (Note that you
     may also need to add a few `#include` statements at the top of the file
     for it to compile and run properly.
 See the man page for the function to
     learn which to include.)

-     Follow the instructions from question 10 again to verify your answers to
+    Follow the instructions from question 4 again to verify your answers to
-     questions 12 and 13.
+    questions 6 and 7.

     *Show the two `ps` commands you used, each followed by its respective
     output.*

- 15. *What is different between the output of the two `ps` commands?
+ 9. *What is different between the output of the two `ps` commands?
 Briefly
     explain.*

- 16. Modify `fork.c` according to the following:
+ 10. Modify `fork.c` according to the following:

-     - Comment out the line of code you added in question 14.
+     - Comment out the line of code you added in question 8.
      - Replace the single call to `sleep()` in Section B with two 30-second
        `sleep()` calls, back-to-back.
      - Replace the two back-to-back calls to `sleep()` in Section C with a